convox/docs/docs/introduction/getting-started.md

 ### Install a local Rack

-To ensure your production deployments behave exactly the same as your local development environment Convox installs a local [Rack](/introduction/rack) for development that mimics your production racks.
+To ensure your production deployments behave exactly the same as your local development environment Convox installs a local [Rack](/introduction/rack) for development that mimics your production Racks.

-If you already have Docker installed, [Installing your local rack](/development/running-locally) is as simple as:
+If you already have Docker installed, [Installing your local Rack](/development/running-locally) is as simple as:

     $ sudo convox rack install local
     $ convox switch local

-### Start your application
+### Start your application in development mode

 If your application is ready to go, you run it locally with `convox start`.